AayushPrasad22/Guess_Random_Number_Game/readme.md

 #  Number Guessing Game

-A simple C++ console game where the computer generates a random number, and the player has to guess it.
+A simple C++ console game where the computer generates a random number, and the player has to guess it...

 ## Features
 - Random number between 1 and 100